 Local historic districts have been designated by the City because they contain buildings with unique architectural and historic significance.
 Properties within the historic districts are subject to special historic preservation zoning, which means that any exterior alterations made to the property must first be approved by the Historic District Review Commission.
 This is done to ensure that the historic quality of the buildings and neighborhoods is maintained.

-Any homeowner must obtain the proper building permits from the City for structural work on their homes, in order to ensure that building codes are satisfied.
+Any homeowner must obtain the proper building permits from the City for structural, mechanical, electric and plumbing work on their homes, in order to ensure that building codes are satisfied.
 Contact 816-439-4535 with any questions.
 Exterior work on homes within the historic districts must also be reviewed by the Historic District Review Commission (HDRC) to ensure that the historic character of the home is not compromised.
 Once the proposed changes have been approved by the HDRC, a Certificate of Appropriateness (COA) will be issued.

 COA Application »

 A Certificate of Appropriateness (COA) is necessary for obtaining a building permit for exterior work on a structure within the City’s historic districts.
 An application is available online or from the Community Development office on the third floor of City Hall.

 You will be asked to briefly describe the work proposed and list the materials to be used.
 You and your contractor may already have this information at hand as part of the building permit process.
 The HDRC meets twice a month to review applications.
 Meetings are open to the public, and the applicant is encouraged to attend.

 No, the HDRC does not regulate paint color.
 If you would like suggestions, particularly for a house with ornamentation, contact the Preservation Office at 816.439.4537.